The Beginner’s Guide to a Career in Law

 If you think you might be interested in law as a future career, but have little (or no) idea what that really means, The Beginner’s Guide to a Career in Law is for you.
 The guide has been designed with people like you in mind – on the one hand, we’ve assumed no prior knowledge, while on the other, we’ve assumed you’ll have lots of questions.

-Click on the headings in the submenu to the left for detailed information on the different sections from the guide.
+Click on the headings in the submenu to the right for detailed information on the different sections from the guide.